 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 You’ll live with a host family in Kathmandu for six weeks, sharing daily activities and observing or participating in several important festivals.
 Families vary in occupational, educational, and economic levels and live between a 20- and 35-minute walk from the program center.
 Families include one or more adults and may or may not include children.

-On the excursions to Dolpo in Western Nepal and Sikkim in India, you’ll participate in village homestays to better understand the lifestyle of a majority of Nepalis by participating in the daily activities of rural communities.
+On the excursions to rural mountainous regions in Nepal and Sikkim in India, you’ll participate in village homestays to better understand the lifestyle of a majority of Nepalis by participating in the daily activities of rural communities.

 Other accommodations during the program include guest houses, hostels, or small hotels.

 At the end of the program, you will spend four weeks working on an Independent Study Project (ISP), pursuing original research on a topic of interest to you.
 The ISP is conducted in Kathmandu or, conditions permitting and with program approval, in other parts of Nepal.
 A large number of students have gone on to use their ISPs as the basis for further research under Fulbright fellowships in Nepal or in securing professional positions with NGOs, the State Department, and the United Nations.